Today’s teenagers grew up with the internet — and now, they’re also building it.

 Caleb Montross, Zayne Holland, and Eynder Reid-Monahon, 8th graders at William M. Meredith Elementary School, created an animation and synched it to original music.

-Holland and Reid-Monahan drew the scenes by way of hand and uploaded them into iMovie, wherein it changed into tailor-made to align with Montross’ track.
+Holland and Reid-Monahan drew the scenes by hand and uploaded them into iMovie, where they were tailored to align with Montross’ track.

-When asked if he played a device, Montross spoke back humbly: “I dabble in piano.”
+When asked if he played a device, Montross humbly said, “I dabble in piano.”

 Spreading alcohol cognizance

-Mercer Buckner, a 12th grader at Northeast High School, designed an internet site to reveal to human beings the results alcohol will have on the body and the ones around you.
+Mercer Buckner, a 12th grader at Northeast High School, designed an internet site to inform people about the effects alcohol has on the body and those around it.

-The website has more than one tabs from the records of alcohol regulation in America to signs and symptoms a person might have a hassle with it.
+The website has more than one tab, from the records of alcohol regulation in America to signs and symptoms a person might have a hassle with it.

-The pupil groups will strengthen to the PA Media and Design Competition at Dickinson College in Carlisle, Pa.
-On May 21 and 22.
-The school district will fund their cost of attending the opposition.
+The pupil groups will strengthen to the PA Media and Design Competition at Dickinson College in Carlisle, PA, on May 21 and 22.
+The school district will fund the cost of attending the opposition.